COACHING ALONG WITH DOCTORING

 For example, many people may feel worse at times during a nutrition program.
 We know this is because they are eliminating a toxic metal or going through some other shift in the body chemistry.
 However, this needs to be communicated in a positive, encouraging way.

-This is similar to a baseball coach explaining why a player may have a bad day at times and not to worry about it.
+This is similar to a baseball coach explaining why a player may have a bad day, at times, and not to worry about it.
 It is an essential part of a sports coach and it is an equally important part of being a health coach as well.

 HOW TO BE A GREAT HEALING COACH

-1. You canŐt be too positive.
+1. You canÕt be too positive.
 The most effective coaches may reprimand a player at times, particularly if he or she feels the player is not living up to his abilities.
 However, the best of them are usually very positive and upbeat.

 4. Provide support in many forms.
 I cannot overemphasize the need to provide extra materials to help support your clients.
 Here are some simple examples: